 Academic References: Your academic referees must be listed as Referee 1 and Referee 2 in the References section of the online application.
 If you are unable to attain your academic references from past or current professors, you can submit letters from past or current employers.
 The academic references, whether submitted by professors or employers, must speak to the applicant’s current academic ability, as well as the applicant’s ability to succeed in a graduate-level degree.
-If your employer does not have an institution email address or did not receive the automated link, please them have fill out and submit (in a sealed and endorsed envelope) the Academic Reference Form.
+If your employer does not have an institution email address or did not receive the automated link, please them have fill out and submit the Academic Reference Form.

 Volunteer/Work References: This referee must be listed as Referee 3 in the References section of the online application.
-If your volunteer/work experience referee does not have an institution email address, did not receive the automated link, or if you have completed your minimum 70 hours of volunteer/work experience at two organizations/facilities and will have a supplemental referee (for a total of 4 references, 2 academic & 2 volunteer/work), please have them fill out and submit (in a sealed and endorsed envelope) the Volunteer/Work Experience Reference Form.
+If your volunteer/work experience referee does not have an institution email address, did not receive the automated link, or if you have completed your minimum 70 hours of volunteer/work experience at two organizations/facilities and will have a supplemental referee (for a total of 4 references, 2 academic & 2 volunteer/work), please have them fill out and submit the Volunteer/Work Experience Reference Form.

 Re-applicants no longer have the option to re-use reference letters from previous year.
 If you wish to reapply you must submit a new and complete application for the next intake.
 Re-applicants are free to use referees from past years, but must provide updated reference letters each year.